 - Buy a small travel sized bag just for this purpose – a great option is to purchase a purpose-built small travel bag that you can use to store all of your gear in one convenient place and then simply pack that bag into your gear.
 A >small hygiene or toiletries bag actually works great for this.

 - Store it in your hygiene bag – Another option is to simply store much of your business traveller’s first aid kit in your hygiene bag itself.
-You might things a little tight though, so you will need to experiment.
+You might find things a little tight though, so you will need to experiment so consider a separate one, like below.

 A few other important thoughts on the business traveller’s first aid kit